vmsmith/CookBook/chicken_fricasee2.md

 #### Directions
 1. Pat chicken dry with paper towels then sprinkle with salt and pepper.
 2. Melt butter over medium-high heat in a large skillet or heavy based pot with a lid.
 Add chicken thighs, skin side down, and cook for 4 to 5 minutes until golden brown.
 Turn and cook the other side for 1 minute then remove to a plate.
-3. Sauté mushrooms and onion: Add mushrooms, onion, bay leave and thyme.
+3. Add mushrooms, onion, bay leave and thyme.
 Cook for 5 minutes until mushroom is lightly golden – they won't go deep golden brown.
 4. Add garlic and stir for 30 seconds.
 Add flour and cook for 1 minute.
-5. Add wine and chicken stock.
-Stir, scraping the base of the pot to dissolve the brown residue stuck to the pan ("fond") into the sauce.
+5. Deglaze with the white wine, then add the chicken stock.
-6. Return chicken back into the sauce with the skin side up.
+6. Return chicken back into the sauce with the skin side up then cover with lid and simmer 10 minutes.
-7. Once it comes to a simmer, adjust heat so it's bubbling constantly but not rapidly (see video) – medium-low on my stove.
-Cover with lid and simmer 10 minutes.
+7. Remove lid and let it simmer for a further 20 minutes.
-8. Remove lid and let it simmer for a further 20 minutes.
-Chicken will be cooked – internal temperature 75°C/167°F or slightly higher.
+8. Remove chicken to a plate.
-9. Remove chicken to a plate.
-Add cream and stir.
-Once it comes up to a simmer, taste sauce (I know, big ask!), and add more salt if desired..
+9. Add cream and stir.
+Once it comes up to a simmer, taste sauce and season as desired.
 10. Return chicken into the sauce then remove from the stove.
 Sprinkle with parsley and serve!
 Traditionally served over mashed potato or rice.
-Also ideal with short pasta like penne, ziti or macaroni.